Interview by Diane Larner founder and editor of Bathroom Review & Kitchens Review.

 Q: You’ve talked about the importance of sustainability for Kaldewei.
 What role does this climate change play in the design process, and how do you balance eco-friendly practices with innovation?

-Firstly, we benefit from working with steel and metal, which is now a certified circular product.
+Firstly, we benefit from working with steel enamel, which is now a certified circular product.
 We are also part of the Madaster database, which ensures we refurbish and reuse.
 It is close to the circularity principle of cradle-to-cradle design and has been created to ensure zero waste.
 This means that in the future, if you redesign the building or tear it down, you will know exactly what products are in there, how much steel there is, how many lighting fixtures there are, etc.

-Furthermore, since steel enamel is 99.9% recyclable, we also give money back if you recycle a steel bathtub.
+Furthermore, since steel enamel is 100% recyclable, we also give money back if you recycle a steel bathtub.
 The concept is you borrow usage for a time and then bring it back.
 Kaldewei is also considering bringing the products back to refurbish them (we are not there yet), but it would mean you could keep your vintage bath and then, at some point in the future, ask for it in a different colour.

 We also have the highest standards in terms of eco-friendliness and production.
 We are careful only to add products that are the most sustainable, and we have eight megawatts of solar panels, so Kaldewei is already in that space.